phamtienthanh-luvina/NettyForWiperdog/Testing/README.md

 This test about Netty functions and Netty performance on wiperdog

-Test fucntions :
+Test fucntions : We used two methods as the following

-Selenium_test :
 + Using Selenium IDE (http://docs.seleniumhq.org/) to test the functions of Netty + servlet handler in wiperdog

  (Refer to TestFunctions_Report.xlsx for reproceduce the test functions  & report)